Being interviewed on music blogs is EXCITING! You have received an invitation from a media outlet – music blog, newspaper, or magazine.

 Understand that any media interview poses a tremendous opportunity.
 Even if the questions seem mundane or annoying.

-Because people believe what others say about you more than they will ever believe what you say, media coverage is incredibly important.
-An interview in any publication is an endorsement from others, and in an interview especially (rather than a review for instance) you get to control the narrative.
-It’s your chance to create responses that allow fans to go deeper with you as an artist.
+Because people believe what others say about you more than they will ever believe what you say and an interview in any publication is an endorsement from others (namely the publication or blog featuring you) where you get to control your narrative.
+This is your chance to create responses that allow fans to go deeper with you as an artist.
+They will also give you the opportunity to be in control of your own narrative.
+Of course, you need to know what your brand is first but that’s a whole other post.

 Convey Your Personality, Feelings & Values